Last Updated on

 About the Author ~ Angie Nikoleychuk

 A seven-year veteran in the war against boring, crap content, copywriter Angie Nikoleychuk loves writing, but she loves content strategy even more.
 She’s always up for a challenge and enjoys showing others how much fun (and effective) content can be.
-When she’s not running Angie’s Copywriting or on Twitter, she can be found doing other weird and wonderful things like geocaching, crafting, or performing as a professional oboist.
+Find her on Twitter.

 photo courtesy of Wikimedia Commons

 Learn the latest in content marketing and SEO copywriting best practices – check out my SEO copywriting training options and find the best program for your needs!